 This was published in a shorter version in Northern Virginia Today – it did not make it to the paper’s website so I am blogging it.
 The loss of a beloved pet is never easy.
 However, what you do as a friend or relative of someone who has makes a huge difference.
 What should you do when someone loses a pet?
 Note, though I discuss mainly dogs, the information goes for all animals.

 After the loss of a pet it is not uncommon for people to weigh in with what they think you should do.
 You may get advice on when to get another pet.
 You may be grilled on where you should get your pet.
 You may get “guilt-trip” messages on social media about pets needing homes and you needing a pet.
+You will undoubtedly be told what you should have done differently, especially if the euthanasia was done for serious and dangerous behavioral reasons.
 If you have lost a pet take this to heart.

 Only you know what is best for you.
 You need to make that choice, no one else.

-For those who may do the pushing, please take this to heart.
+For those who may do the pushing, please take this to heart and read on as the rest is for you.

 It is not fair to push someone to “replace” a lost pet when they are not ready.
-Your social media posts to that person and comments “Look who needs a home” may push the person who suffered the loss into adopting a pet they really are not prepared to have.
+Your social media posts to that person and comments “Look who needs a home” may push the person who suffered the loss into adopting a pet they are not prepared for.
 People who are grieving may not always think with their heads.
 The hole in their heart may speak louder.
 Well that may not be a good thing.
 What if that critter(s) you keep pushing on them have medical or behavioral concerns that have not shown up or you are not aware of?
 It is fair to push an animal on someone who may not be in a position for whatever reason own one?
-You mean well and you want that animal to have a home and you know your friend is hurting, but is pushing and posting and “suggesting” the best thing to do?
-No.
+Imagine the trauma of putting a pet down, especially for behavioral reasons, and the fears of “Will this new pet have the same problems?”
+What if the pet does have concerns?
+Is it fair to the person who suffered the loss to endure the same stress because you pushed them into a pet?
+You mean well.
+You want that animal to have a home.
+You know your friend is hurting, but is pushing and posting and “suggesting” the best thing to do?
+No. Only the person can decide when the time is right.

 What if the person cannot live with the hole in their lives and the next day is searching for another pet?
 Just because you think the person did not mourn long enough please do not accuse them of replacing a pet as they would a pair of shoes.
 It is not disrespectful to the departed pet.
 It is what the person needs.
 Hold your opinions about when the person decides to bring in another pet.
 I am more concerned that the person is choosing a good match for him/her instead of how fast they are “replacing” the lost pet.
-For example, a laid back, not active person recently lost a small, low-key dog and they adopt a larger, high energy dog in their grief.
-If they know what they are getting and what the dog needs and will be able to sanely own the dog, this is where my concerns are.
-Timing is personal.
+For example, a laid back, not active person recently lost a small, low-key dog.
+They adopt a larger, high energy dog in their grief.
+If they know what they are getting and what the dog needs and will they be able to sanely own the dog?
 It is not my decision to make nor my place to judge.
 My job is to support them when they decide to bring in a new pet.

 Do not judge the source of the new pet.
 Do not tell people choosing to adopt that these animals have too much baggage and are not good pets.
 Do not tell people choosing to go to a breeder that they are condemning a shelter animal to death.
 No matter how you feel about the source of the pet, it is not your decision.
 Years ago I used to be very judgemental of where people went for pets.
 However, over the years I have mellowed and gotten a different perspective.
 This perspective came through years of experience and talking with people about the reasons behind the source of any pet.
 Though I may not agree with the source, the decision is not mine.
 I should be more concerned about the ability of the owner to care for the critter as that is what really matters.
 If I am asked my opinion of sources I will give the pros and cons of each.
 Even at that the ultimate decision is not mine.